 - Each contestant must provide the judges with an original copy of the composition with measure numbers marked.

-- Piano accompaniment is required; applicants must arrange for their own accompanist.
+- Collaborative pianist is required; applicants must arrange for their own pianist.

 - Neal Gittleman, Artistic Director of the Dayton Philharmonic Orchestra, will judge the final round.